thedevdojo/voyager/docs/bread/introduction.md

 }
 ```

-You can also can define multiple rules the following way:
+You can also define multiple rules the following way:

 ```php
 {